 about me.

-initially drawn to yoga for its physical benefits, over time, i began to notice a more profound shift—not just in my body, but in my mindset and approach to life. yoga’s philosophical teachings introduced me to a practice of mindfulness, compassion, and emotional balance that has deeply influenced how i engage with the world.
+initially drawn to yoga for its physical benefits, i soon began to notice a more profound shift. yoga’s philosophical teachings introduced me to practices that deeply influence how i engage with the world, bringing clarity and awareness into my daily life.

-i decided to take a step further and completed my 200-hour teacher training with high yoga school. during this process, i discovered a deep commitment to teaching and sharing yoga’s transformative potential with others. yoga has become a profound part of my life, and my teaching philosophy is rooted in the belief that it should be accessible to all, whether you're new or have an established practice.
+i decided to take a step further and completed my initial teacher training with high yoga school. during this process, i discovered a true commitment to teaching and sharing yoga’s transformative potential with others. yoga has become an integral part of my life, and my teaching philosophy is rooted in the belief that it should be accessible to everyone, whether you're new or have an established practice.

 my offering